 If Social Security determines that you can do your prior job with the RFC you’ve been given, then you won’t get disability benefits.
 If not, next Social Security will consider your RFC along with your age, education, and experience to determine whether there are any other jobs you can be expected to do that don’t require good hearing.
 It’s likely Social Security will find that there are many jobs you can do where hearing isn’t important.
 But if your hearing loss is marked and you are older than 55, have less than a high school education, and have no skills, there may not be jobs that Social Security would expect you to do, and you could be granted disability benefits via a medical-vocational allowance.

-Social Security has a grid that sets out whether a claimant will receive a medical-vocational allowance based on the claimant’s RFC, age, education, and prior experience (to see the grid and explanations of it, check out Nolo’s Guide to Social Security Disability, by David Morton).
+Social Security has a grid that sets out whether a claimant will receive a medical-vocational allowance based on the claimant’s RFC, age, education, and prior experience (to see the grid and explanations of it, see our section on the grid rules by age.

 You may want to hire an attorney to help you get disability benefits based on an RFC for eyesight problems or hearing loss, because SSDI and SSI benefits aren’t easy to get for vision and hearing problems that don’t meet the standard for statutory blindness or statutory hearing loss.
 Especially if you are initially denied benefits, it makes sense to hire an attorney with experience with partial blindness or partial deafness cases.
 For instance, if your doctor agrees that you should have functional restrictions on what you can do because of your poor vision or hearing, a disability attorney will know what information your doctor should include in your RFC.